 And the baked sweet potatoes?
 I figured that I put baked sweet potato chunks in everything from salads to scrambled egg whites so why not add them to my sandwich.

 Isaac was happy too because he was the official taste tester.
 Apparently, this sandwich is the best sandwich I’ve ever made.
 I’ll take it!

 Quick note: Baking your sweet potato and cooking up a batch of quinoa the morning or day before you want to make the sandwich makes the preparation a breeze.

 ¼cupJulienne Cut Sun-Ripened Dried Tomatoes, do not rinse

 ¼cupfresh basil leaves

 Bake sweet potato.
 Heat oven to 400°.
 Pierce sweet potato several times with a fork.
 Place the sweet potato on a rimmed baking sheet lined with foil.
 Bake until tender, about 45 minutes.
 Let cool.
 (This can be done beforehand, because you want the sweet potato cool enough to handle and slice.)

 Massage kale: Place kale, olive oil and lemon juice, sea salt and pepper in a bowl and massage with your hands until all the kale pieces are covered.
 Set aside.

-Make tapenade: Place quinoa, olives, sun-dried tomatoes, garlic and basil into a food processor(affiliate link).
+Make tapenade: Place quinoa, olives, sun-dried tomatoes, garlic and basil into a food processor.
 Pulse several times (total of about one minute) or until the mixture has turned into a spread-like consistency.
 Set aside.